We are delighted to be welcoming you soon to Frankfurt! Here is some practical information to help you plan your stay:

 Farewell Party, 25 October

 Time to say goodbye, as everyone will be heading to different study tours the next day.
 We have a pretty special venue in store for you, which will offer you a unique perspective of Frankfurt!

-Recommended dress code: Anything goes, but don’t forget your coat!
+Recommended dress code: Anything goes, but don’t forget your jacket!
 If the weather report forecasts rain, bring an umbrella just in case!

 Location: We will meet at Junges Museum and have organized a transfer from there.
-Please be in time!
+Please be on time!